 Though this is a large dog breed, they can also sometimes be susceptible to dwarfism.
-In addition, they can be susceptible to eczema.
-These issues can be treated with ease by your vet and they are not major health concerns.
+Also, they can be vulnerable to eczema.

-The incidence of these complaints in the population of Gerberian Shepskies is pretty low, and your individual dog will still have a low chance of contracting eczema or eye problems.
+The incidence of these complaints in the population of Gerberian Shepskies is pretty low, and your dog will still have a low chance of contracting eczema or eye problems.

-Epilepsy, cancer, blood disorders, bloat and Von Willebrand’s disease are all issues that are associated slightly more with Gerberian Shepskies than with other breeds of dog.
+Epilepsy, cancer, blood disorders, bloat and Von Willebrand’s disease, are all issues that are associated slightly more with Gerberian Shepskies than with other breeds of dog.
 Your vet will be able to advise you on this.

 Gerberian Shepsky Feeding

 Once you have found it, it is a good idea to stick with it and to feed it in larger quantities than you would for a smaller and less active dog.

-Because the weight of dogs in this breed can vary it is a good idea to get your dog weighed at the vet’s and then ask the vet how much food you need to give them every day, depending on their weight.
+Because the weight of dogs in this breed can vary, it is a good idea to get your dog weighed at the vet’s and then ask the vet how much food you need to give them every day, depending on their weight.

-Supplements may also be needed to keep your dog’s joints, eyes and skin healthy if your vet deems them to be at risk from the complaints mentioned above – eczema, eye issues and hip dysplasia.
+Supplements may also be needed to keep your dog’s joints, eyes, and skin healthy if your vet deems them to be at risk from the complaints mentioned above – eczema, eye issues, and hip dysplasia.

 Again, German Shepskies can be somewhat picky about their dog treats.
 So, you may need to engage in a little trial and error with these in order to find a type of dog treat that appeals to your German Shepsky.